plentymarkets/docs-raw/plentyInterface/Listing.md

 </pre>

-Get a listing by a given id.
+Get a listing by a given ID.

 ##### <strong>Parameters</strong>